sudonym-i/sensei_bryan/README.md

 TODO

-decide what frontend we want (im tinking of maybe using an api in some of messaging app)
+decide what frontend we want (im tinking of maybe using an api in some of messaging app maybe)
+    example: talking through discord bot

-decide what key features we want to build
+decide what key features we want to build (all propositions)
+    asking questions, etc
+    finding sources
+    generating rewarding, gamefied, study strategies

 decide who wants to build what